markroland/sand-table-pattern-maker/readme.md

  - Press "o" to toggle an overlay of the pattern settings in the canvas
  - Press "c" to toggle the live coordinates and plotter mechanism view
  - Press "d" to download a heightmap PNG of the pattern.
+ - Press "p" to play/pause playback of pattern.

 ## How to Build a New Pattern